 Opportunities are available for student teaching at Lutheran international or partner schools in places like Hong Kong, Shanghai, Korea, or Australia.
 DCE students interested in world mission outreach have served internships recently with partner churches in eastern Europe and Latin America.

-Students may want to consider this new major for versatile and global vocational goals!
+Students may want to consider this program for versatile and global vocational goals!
 The program includes an international practicum experience.

 International vocational options after graduation